COMMISSIONING A PET PORTRAIT

 – You do not need to be a professional photographer, however, the photo I will be working from is a substitute for the sitter themselves which is why it’s so important I have good close-up detail in order for me to get an accurate likeness.

-– Taking photos out of doors is ideal, but avoid extremely bright sunlight which will produce strong shadows and also tends to make people squint.
+– Taking photos in daylight is ideal, but avoid extremely bright sunlight which will produce strong shadows and bleached highlights..

-– For a child, aim to keep their hands away from their mouth, and, for a pet, remember to remove the collar if you’d prefer it not to be included.
+– For a child portrait, aim to keep their hands away from their mouth, and, for a pet, you may wish to remove the collar if you’d prefer it not to be included.

 – Unless you are having a full body portrait then don’t be afraid to really zoom in.
 I don’t need to see further down than the waist and the closer up on the face, the better.
 Just remember not to cut off the top of their head!